mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Prototype

-One of the more unusual aspects of this study was that we'd be using an email touchpoint.
+One of the more unusual aspects of this study was that we&rsquo;d be using an email touchpoint.

-We weren't in a position to send an email directly to candidates, but wanted them to experience the email in an inbox-like setting.
+We weren&rsquo;t in a position to send an email directly to candidates, but wanted them to experience the email in an inbox-like setting.
 Furthermore, we wanted candidates to experience the demo email in a way that was responsive to their device size, as opposed to some idealised version.
 We opted to send candidates through to a browser-based demo email, that acted as the closest match we could get to proving a real inbox experience in terms of visible area and responsive behaviour.

 <figure>
 	<img src="/_assets/img/case-study__research__proto.jpg" />
-	<figcaption>Using the 'view online' version of the email on mobile as a prototype.</figcaption>
+	<figcaption>Using the &lsquo;view online&rsquo; version of the email on mobile as a prototype.</figcaption>
 </figure>

 ## Script

 As this was to be an unmoderated, remote study, candidates would be interacting directly with a set of tasks via the UserTesting.com app.
-The script, or wording for each question made varied used of UserTesting's range of question options, focusing largely on simple prompts to get the candidate talking mixed in with some rating scale questions in an attempt to provide some basic data points we could look at and refer to.
+The script, or wording for each question made varied used of UserTesting&rsquo;s range of question options, focusing largely on simple prompts to get the candidate talking mixed in with some rating scale questions in an attempt to provide some basic data points we could look at and refer to.

 It was important to us to respect the time of our candidates and so we wanted the study to be light on hoops to jump through, albeit with space to allow candidates to elaborate if they wanted to.